Thursday, June 30, 2011

 A is for Argentine Tango

 This is a dance of Argentina that has recently taken the rest of the world by a huge number of devotees.
-The dance is
+The dance is essentially walking, as the ankles and knees brush.

 There is a big difference between Argentine Tango and the English International Ballroom Tango.
 English Tango dancers arch away from each other with a ballroom hold, while the Argentine Tango molds together in a close embrace.